About this listing

 We have nothing against smokers, we just kindly ask them to smoke outdoors... sitting in the garden with a glass of wine is not a bad idea :-)

-We have a baby cot but no high chair or baby bath.
+We have a baby cot and a high chair but no baby bath.

 I (Robert) am a typical multilingual product of an international school curriculum and parents of different nationalities.
-I work in International Sales and thus travel a lot to many different destinations; this is a substantial part of what makes me tick.
+My work in International Sales used to take me to many different areas of the world.
+I now run my own small company from a home office.

 I came to the Provence in 1984 and am still deeply grateful to be able to live in such a diverse and beautiful part of the world.